robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 The color of the package changes and we aren't able to deliver it anymore.
 Quite bufflying, indeed!

-Are we sure that the emerging "problem" is about the aritficial intelligence or ethics?
+Are we sure that the "emerging problem" is about the aritficial intelligence vs human ethics?
 Really?

 +